eclipse-archived/smarthome/docs/documentation/development/bindings/discovery-services.md

 ### Compare with existing results

-In some cases it might be of interest for a discovery service if the same device was discovered before or even a Thing already exists.
-Therefore, a discovery service may implement the ExtendedDiscoveryService interface and use the injected callback in order to access the DiscoveryResult or Thing for a given ThingUID, if it exists.
+In some cases it might be of interest for a discovery service if the same device was discovered before or even a thing already exists.
+Therefore, a discovery service may implement the ExtendedDiscoveryService interface and use the injected callback in order to access the DiscoveryResult or thing for a given thing UID, if it exists.

 _Do not use this method to check if an equal result already exists.
 Use the special [representationProperty](../../concepts/discovery.html#inbox) to achieve this._